dotswg/dots-requirements/draft-ietf-dots-requirements.md

   Protocol (UDP) {{RFC0768}} SHOULD be used for the signal channel, the Transmission Control Protocol (TCP) [RFC0793] MAY be used if necessary due to network policy or middlebox capabilities or configurations.
-The data channel MUST use TCP; see {{data-channel-requirements}} below.
+The data channel MUST use a reliable transport; see {{data-channel-requirements}} below.

 OP-002
-: Session Health Monitoring: Peer DOTS agents MUST regularly send heartbeats to each other after mutual authentication in order to keep the DOTS session open.
+: Session Health Monitoring: Peer DOTS agents MUST regularly send heartbeats to each other after mutual authentication in order to keep the DOTS session active.
 A session MUST be considered active until a DOTS agent explicitly ends the session, or either DOTS agent fails to receive heartbeats from the other after a mutually agreed upon timeout period has elapsed.

 OP-003
 : Session Redirection: In order to increase DOTS operational flexibility and